 Mawimbi is one of the best seafood restaurants in Nairobi.
 This fine dining restaurant near the city center is famous for its variety of fresh seafood, lovely ambiance, and quality of dishes.

 If you’re a fan of oysters, lobsters, prawns, salmon, and seafood tagliolini, head to Mawimbi.
-The restaurant is also famous for its burgers, steaks, and platters with different meals.
+This excellent Nairobi restaurant is also famous for its burgers, steaks, and platters with different meals.

 Mawimbi Seafood Restaurant Info